 - GSPP does not have GRE cutoff scores; we look for baseline scores near the 50th percentile or higher.

-- GSPP expects an undergraduate grade point average (GPA) of at least 3.5 and a graduate GPA of 3.0.
+- GSPP expects an undergraduate grade point average (GPA) of around a 3.5.

 - GSPP reviews each application in its entirety to determine all assets an applicant brings to the program.
 Please be sure to highlight your strengths if your GRE scores/GPA are lower than our baseline scores.